After School Program FAQs

 Facility closings are announced on our website in the upper right corner as well as recorded on our telephone hotline: (609) 497-2100 x 9.

-If your child is going to be absent from ASP, please call the ASP office at (609) 497-2100 x 317 and the ASP administrative assistant will inform the site of your child’s absence.
+If your child is going to be absent from ASP, please call the ASP office at (609) 497-2100 x 336 or email firstname.lastname@example.org and the Administrative Assistant will inform the site of your child’s absence.
+If there is no notification given, the parent/guardian’s account will be charged a no call fee.

 Parents should notify the ASP site in writing that their child will be attending a school activity, specifying the name of the school activity, date(s), time, and length of the activity.
 If the student begins ASP and is then picked up for the school activity during ASP time, they must be signed out by the instructor of the school activity.
 If the child goes directly from the regular school day to the school activity, the child will not be considered in the YWCA ASP until the child is brought to ASP and signed in by the instructor of the school activity.
 It is vital to relay this information to the ASP staff in advance.

 When school has early dismissal, our ASP will run from dismissal until 6:00 pm.
-Please refer to the ASP Lawrence and Princeton Calendars on days that have school closures.
-The ASP program will be open most days that have school closures from 8:00am-6:00pm (refer to Larwence and Princeton Parent Handbooks for exceptions).
+Please refer to the ASP Calendar on days that have school closures.
+The ASP program will be open most days that have school closures from 8:00 am – 6:00 pm (refer to Parent Handbook for exceptions).

 For full time students, there is no additional charge for these days.
 Part-time students attending on a regularly scheduled day are not subject to additional fees.
-Students may attend on unscheduled days with advanced notice and a fee of $50.
+Students may attend on unscheduled days by notifying the Administrative Assistant 24 hours in advance and a fee of $50.
 Please contact:

-When the ASP will be in session for a full day, we plan special activities such as chess tournaments, dance, arts and crafts, etc. Princeton sites go to the YWCA located at 59 Paul Robeson Place.
-Lawrence schools go to Lawrence Intermediate School.
+When the ASP will be in session for a full day, we plan special activities such as chess tournaments, dance, arts and crafts, etc. Princeton sites go to the YWCA Princeton located at 59 Paul Robeson Place, Princeton, NJ 08648.

 Yes.
 Changes go into effect on the first of each month and can be made by emailing or calling at least three school business days in advance of the first of the month when the change will take place.
-To change status from FT to PT or PT to FT or enrolling a Drop In Schedule, there is a $25 change fee.
+To change status from FT to PT or PT to FT or enrolling in a 5-Day Pass schedule, there is a $25 change fee.
 To make any of these changes, please contact:

 Parents should talk to the head site supervisor regarding any issues or concerns.
 Staff should notify parents on the day of the incident or concern.
 If resolution is not reached, please contact: